Username7495/Mods-and-Tweaks-for-Cypress/README.md

 ## Hmod Cypress
-  A bukkit-type plugin for Minecraft Alpha allowing for plugins on the server, and better server customization.
+  A bukkit-type modification for Minecraft Alpha allowing for plugins on the server, and better server customization.

+## MixxitPlugin
+  A PVP plugin for Hmod.

 # Installation Guide
   ## Controls+